MichaelTMiyoshi/RubyUnityTutorial/README.md

 When doing the blend tree, I was looking for a node as it said in the tutorial.
 The node is the box that says Blend Tree and has a slider labeled Blend with a box next to it.
 Not what I expected a node to be.

 The Ruby script edits and such are straightforward.

+## Part 09 World Interactions - Projectile

+### 2022TutorialPart09WorldInteractions-Projectile

+Null reference exception.
+Note the fix for this error in the tutorial.
+It is in section 6 of this part.
+Change the Start() function to Awake().

+The layers and collisions is also important.

+The biggest part of this tutorial is probably changing the Start() funciton to Awake().
+The rest is pretty straightforward.

+I have not done the fixed animation yet.
+It is a nice addition, but I wanted to make sure I am getting the tutorial updated when I get to good stopping spots.
+The tutorial says that the optional piece does not do anything for the game except make in terms of aesthetics.
+Which in this case makes it more appealing (I remember from before.)